softkave/fimidara-server-node/notes/now.md

 - [ ] Refresh jwt tokens and group for collaborators not yet given permission groups
 - [ ] Implement public access actions for resources and check that requesting agent has permission to perform action.
 Can do similar thing for collaboration request's permission groups assigned on accept.
 - [ ] Stream and start processing uploaded files immediately to avoid files using too much ram
+- [ ] Ensure that streaming works on clientside when uploading that the formdata is not waiting for all data to be available b4 uploading
+- [ ] Add array or singular item type to permission item mddoc definitions
+- [ ] Make sure min and max is set for mddoc fields

 ## Later